Skip to main content

 55:55

-August 9, 2022, Kristine Krebs, Ashley Warren, Tiffany Clark, Sarah Levine, Josephine Sciortino
+2022 | Aug 09, Kristine Krebs, Ashley Warren, Tiffany Clark, Sarah Levine, Josephine Sciortino

 In scholarly publishing, everyone has a unique story about how they’ve ended up in their role.
 This webinar will focus on how early career professionals might approach their career decisions and “get to the next level,” be that pivoting to a different area of publishing, moving laterally, or transitioning to a position with more responsibility.
-Panelists will share their experience and the resources and tools they found helpful in their career journeys.
+Panelists will share their experiences and the resources and tools they found helpful in their career journeys.

 SSP On-Demand: Webinars